Electronic quantum wires in extended quasiparticle picture: Many-body scheme

-We want to note here already that the on-shell selfenergy $\Sigma^\gtrless(k,\epsilon_k)$ will vanish since two particles can scatter only by exchanging their momenta.
+We want to note here already that the on-shell selfenergy $\Sigma^\gtrless(k,\epsilon_k)$ will vanish for one-dimensional Fermi wires since two particles can scatter only by exchanging their momenta.
 In (\ref{gs}) the off-shell selfenergy is required which has been presented in a different scheme and discussed in \cite{MA23}.